CefasRepRes/agriforwards-summer-school-2022/README.md

 ## Julie TODO

+- [ ] JB to advise Rob on catering and facilitation whilst at Cefas

 - [ ] JB to speak to Martin Wyberg about visits / demos (20220401)

 - [ ] JB to speak to Sara about possible drone demo (20220401)